Skip to main content

 Data Management Tools

-• Data backup and storage – Protecting data from damage or hazards, using both onsite and offsite processes.
+• Data backup and storage – Protecting data from damage or hazards using onsite and offsite processes.
 Examples of data backup include digitizing data, saving copies in different physical locations or devices, and using cloud storage.
 Examples of secure data storage techniques include controlled access, passwords, and encryptions.

 Data Dashboards

-Data dashboards are a data management tool that help visually track, analyze, and display key performance indicators.
+Data dashboards help visually track, analyze, and display key performance indicators.
 Indicators are measurable information collected to track and compare rates or trends.
 Within healthcare organizations, data dashboards are used to track outcomes and trends related to patient health and organizational activities, boost patient satisfaction, improve quality of care, and enhance population health.
-Data dashboards can be integrated into electronic health records (EHRs) or kept in Microsoft Excel files.
+Data dashboards can be integrated into electronic health records (EHRs) or kept in Microsoft Excel files, for example.

-Rural community health programs can utilize data dashboards to:
+Rural community health programs can also use data dashboards to:

 • Monitor community health data